 The good news is that you can find most of this information out at no cost.
 You should not pay for an appraisal; a local jeweler should able to answer your questions free of charge.
 Even if they only give you an approximate idea of the details of your ring, this information will help a ring buyer provide you with an initial price range.

-With WP Diamonds, sell your ring in 3 simple steps:
+Sell jewelry to WP Diamonds in 3 simple steps:

 - Fill out our online form to receive an initial estimate.

-- We provide a free and fully insured shipping service (FedEx Priority Overnight) to our headquarters for a valuation.
+- We provide appointments as well as a free and fully insured shipping service (FedEx Priority Overnight) to our headquarters for a valuation.
 You will be notified once we receive your ring, where it will be opened on camera for your protection.

 - We will then provide you with a final price and wire the money into your account or send you a check.
 Should you decide not to accept the offer, we return your ring to you, no questions asked.